rodrigo93/cw-anti-fraud-api/README.md

 Currently this limit is hardcoded in the `Rules::TransactionAmountAndTimeRule` model.

 #### Multiple Transactions
-This rule could check if there are multiple transactions from the same user within a short period of time.
+If there are multiple transactions from the same user within a short period of time.

 #### Unusual Device
 If the `device_id` associated with the transaction is not one that the user typically uses, this could be a sign of fraud.

 #### Repeated Card Number
 If the same `card_number` is used in rapid succession for multiple transactions, it could be a sign of a stolen card.

+### Future Improvements

+- Implement geo location rule, where if it's a transaction outside of the common used region, we could deny it.
+- Implement and integrate a score system, where each rule has a score and if the total score is above a certain threshold, the transaction is denied.
+- Maybe implement a machine learning model to predict fraud transactions.
+- Add API token authentication to avoid unauthorized access.